A record 4.5 million Americans quit their jobs in November

 Employers hired 6.7 million people in November, up from 6.5 million in October, the Labor Department reported Tuesday in its monthly Jobs Openings and Labor Turnover Survey.

+Nick Bunker, research director at the Indeed Hiring Lab, noted that quits were high in the low-wage hotel and restaurant industries.
+“Lots of quits means stronger worker bargaining power which will likely feed into strong wage gains,” he said.
+“Wage growth was very strong in 2021, and … we might see more of the same in 2022.”

+Still, the Labor Department collected the numbers before COVID-19’s omicron variant had spread widely in the United States.
+“While each successive wave of the pandemic caused less economic damage, there is still a risk to the labor market from the current surge of cases,” Bunker said.

-The job market has bounced back from last year’s brief but intense coronavirus recession.
+The job market is rebounding from last year’s brief but intense coronavirus recession.
 When COVID hit, governments ordered lockdowns, consumers stayed home and many businesses closed or cut hours.
 Employers slashed more than 22 million jobs in March and April 2020, and the unemployment rate rocketed to 14.8%.

 But massive government spending — and eventually the rollout of vaccines — brought the economy back.
 Employers have added 18.5 million jobs since April 2020, still leaving the U.S. still 3.9 million jobs short of what it had before the pandemic.
 The December jobs report, out Friday, is expected to show that the economy generated almost 393,000 more jobs this month, according to a survey by the data firm FactSet.